Dunning Rules are configured in Setup / Finance / Dunning Process / Dunning Rules

 Active: enables/disables the rule.
 If this option is disabled the dunning rule in question will not be an available option in the Dunning Rule dropdown field on the AR Terms screen

 Minimum Overdue Amount: specifies a value which must be exceeded before the actions defined under Levels are executed.
-E.g. do not send emails or apply fees if the overdue balance does not exceed fifty dollars/euros/etc. (determined using the owner's default currency)
+E.g. do not send emails or apply fees if the overdue balance does not exceed fifty dollars/euros/etc. (the value is determined using the owner's default currency)

 Levels allow you to execute actions based the approaching, reached or overdue invoice due date.
 For example, you can warn an account's billing contact that their invoice is due in 10 days, due today or overdue.
 Setting up multiple levels permits you to apply a series of actions as invoices become due or overdue.
 E.g. email an overdue notice and apply a late fee 5 days past the due date, send a second notice at 10 days overdue and finally suspend the account at 20 days overdue.